-If the conditions for immunity are not met, the company may benefit from a reduction of the applicable fine, if the subsequent requirements are cumulatively fulfilled:
+If the conditions for immunity are not met, the company may benefit from a reduction of the applicable fine.

-In addition, and similar to the immunity application legal framework, the above referred information and evidence shall contain full and accurate information on the agreement or concerted practice and the companies involved, including its aims, activities and functioning, the product or service concerned, the geographical scope, the duration, and specific information on dates, locations, content of and participants in contacts made, and all relevant explanations presented in support of the fine reduction application.
+Similar to the immunity application legal framework, the request must contain full and accurate information on the agreement or concerted practice and the companies involved, including its aims, activities and functioning, the product or service concerned, the geographical scope, the duration, and specific information on dates, locations, content of and participants in contacts made, and all relevant explanations presented in support of the fine reduction application.